next-step/kotlin-racingcar/README.md

 - Car names should be comma-separated when entered by the user.
 - After the race is complete, display the winners.
 There can be multiple winners if they reach the same final position.

+## Step 5 Requirements
+- Implement objects containing core business logic in the domain package and UI-related objects in the view package.
+- Refactor using the MVC pattern, ensuring that objects in the view package can depend on objects in the domain package, but not the other way around.

 ## Implementations
 ### Car
 - [x] Has position